homebase/bigpack/README.md

 Names are "$Shard.*"
 Example.
 BigPack/{5bit} as hex/{3bit}_$data    -- 256 shards

+# Ideas / TODO:

-### Idea: Speed up first 16 lookup for binary search
+## Speed up first 16 lookup for binary search
 in-memory-only index of map2. index of index of index. array[uint16 hash_prefix] => index of first-prefix-entry in map2 array.

+## Keep content-hash in data file
+* serve it as ETAG !!
+* suport ETAG

+## In-Memory File Caching
+^^ IMO should be implemented as a standalone caching proxy
+* implement file-hash request watcher
+* build list of most requested files along with size in sectors
+* cache most used files using saved-disk-sector-reads as a measurment

+## Support for "expires" header
+* configured in BigPack.options